annieetang/tic-tac-toe/README.md

 # tic-tac-toe

-Tic Tac Toe game implemented in Java with a GUI
+Tic Tac Toe game implemented in Python with a GUI